 You should consider yourself lucky if you ever come across the giant manta ray (Manta birostris), the crazy wing-shaped creature that can measure up to 29 feet across.
 Even more fortunate?
 Finding a juvenile manta ray, which are downright rare in most parts of the ocean.
-But that’s exactly what marine biologist Josh Stewart found while diving in Flower Garden Banks National Marine Sanctuary off the coast of Texas and Louisiana, which led him to the discovery of the first known manta ray nursery in the world, reports Alejandra Borunda at National Geographic.
+But that’s exactly what marine biologist Josh Stewart found while diving in Flower Garden Banks National Marine Sanctuary off the coast of Texas and Louisiana, which led him to the manta ray nursery, reports Alejandra Borunda at National Geographic.

 Stewart, a graduate student at the Scripps Institution of Oceanography who has studied mantas around the world, had only seen one or two juveniles in his studies.
 So he was thrilled when, in 2016, he came across several juveniles while diving in the sanctuary in 2016.
 Local researchers told him they saw young rays all the time, which led Stewart to investigate.